 Participation in this interest group is open to all interested parties.
 If you are not already a member, make sure you are signed in to your SETAC account then click "Join Group” near the top of this page.

-The Exposure Modeling Advisory Group (EMAG) is an advisory group within the Society of Environmental Toxicology and Chemistry (SETAC) that is accountable to the SETAC World Council.
-The group was established in May 2008 to provide a collegial home within the Society for scientists and decision-makers interested in modeling the properties, sources, environmental fate and exposure of environmental pollutants.
+The Exposure Modeling Interest Group (EMIG) was established to provide a collegial home within SETAC for scientists and decision-makers interested in modeling the properties, sources, environmental fate and exposure of environmental pollutants.

-The goals of the EMAG group are threefold:
+The mission of the EMIG group is threefold: